-The general aim of this paper consists in investigating the neural relationship between self and other functions and thus in what Sui [7-11] describe as self-association or self-expansion.
-I hypothesize that self-association or self-expansion is possible on the basis of a specific neural relationship between internally-based intrinsic or spontaneous activity and externallybased task-evoked or stimulus-based activity and hence on what has been called rest-stimulus interaction [36].
-My main focus is on the neural rather than behavioural underpinnings of such self-association.
+The general aim of this paper consists of investigating the neural relationship between self and other functions and thus in what Sui (Sui, Chechlacz, et al., 2012; Sui, Chechlacz, et al., 2015; Sui, He, et al., 2012; Sui, Liu, et al., 2015; Sui, Rotshtein, et al., 2013) describe as self-association or self-expansion.
+I hypothesize that self-association or self-expansion is possible on the basis of a specific neural relationship between internally-based intrinsic or spontaneous activity and externally-based taskevoked or stimulus-based activity, and hence on what has been called rest-stimulus interaction (Northoff, Oin, & Nakao, 2010).
+My main focus is on the neural rather than behavioral underpinnings of such self-association.
 Moreover, focusing mainly on self-association or self-expansion, I will neglect all other studies that focus on experience, reflection, recognition, evaluation, or introspection of self.

-The first specific aim is to review some of the recent data on the relationship between selfspecificity and non-cognitive functions like perception, emotion and reward.
-I demonstrate that self-specificity can indeed modulate the neural processing of non-cognitive functions and their external stimuli with this modulation centrally involving the cortical midline structures.
+The first aim is to review some of the recent data on the relationship between self-specificity and noncognitive functions like perception, emotion, and reward.
+I demonstrate that self-specificity can indeed modulate the neural processing of noncognitive functions and their external stimuli with this modulation centrally involving the cortical midline structures.
 This is the first part of the manuscript.

-The second specific aim is to develop a model of self which can accommodate evidence on the self on low-level aspects of processing (as in perception) and its close relation to basic functions or drivers or behaviour like emotion and reward - this amounts to what I describe as basis model of self-specificity.
-The basic model postulates that self-specificity is a basic internally-based function of the brain prior to and independent of subsequent externallytriggered functions like perception, action, emotion, reward, and cognitive functions (like memory, attention, etc.).
+The second aim is to develop a model of self which can accommodate evidence on the self on low-level aspects of processing (as in perception) and its close relation to basic functions or drivers or behavior like emotion and reward-this amounts to what I describe as basis model of self-specificity.
+The basic model postulates that self-specificity is a basic internally-based function of the brain prior to and independent of subsequent externally-triggered functions like perception, action, emotion, reward, and cognitive functions (like memory, attention, etc.).
 Self-specificity is conceived here as a basic and fundamental function of the brain's intrinsic or spontaneous activity.
-I postulate that self-specificity is manifest in particular spatiotemporal schemata and encoded in terms of past and (possible) future input-output relationships into the brain's intrinsic or spontaneous activity.
+I postulate that self-specificity is manifest in particular spatiotemporal schemata and encoded in terms of past and (possible) future inputoutput relationships into the brain's intrinsic or spontaneous activity.
 This will be discussed and detailed in the third part of the manuscript.